 FreshBooks is designed for small business owners like you and me.
 FreshBooks integrates directly with three things that I use every single day in my business: PayPal, Stripe, and MailChimp.
 To start your 30-day free trial today, go to FreshBooks.com/hack, and don't forget to enter ‘Hack the Entrepreneur' in the ‘How did you hear about us?' section.

 Okay.
 Today I have a guest that I am very excited to have on to the show.
 Welcome to the show, Seth.

 Seth Godin: Well, thank you for having me, Jon.
 It's a pleasure.

 Jonny Nastor: It's very much my pleasure.
 Seth, let's jump into this.
 As an entrepreneur, what is the one thing that you do that you feel has been the biggest contributor to your successes so far?

 Seth Godin: It has changed.
 At the beginning, I survived because I hustled more than most people in a way that indicated that I was not prepared to give up.
-But that hustle, that focus on making sure I didn’t lose by missing cash flow or not making payroll, was self-defeating in that what actually has worked the best is realizing I’m going to be doing this for a long time and taking my time.
-It’s a Russian novel.
+But that hustle, and to find your focus on making sure I didn't lose by missing cash flow or not making payroll, was self-defeating in that what actually has worked the best is realizing I'm going to be doing this for a long time and taking my time.
+It's a Russian novel.
 It’s not a short story.

 Jonny Nastor: Interesting.
 I like that.
 Does it change?
 You're building businesses bigger — like Yoyodyne and such earlier on.
 Is it a brand behind Seth Godin?
 Is it a business?
 Are you the business?
 Do you know what I mean?